rust-lang/reference/src/inline-assembly.md

     )
 }

-// Writing to memory is also undefined behaviour unsafe {
+// Writing to memory from assembly in a nomem asm block is also undefined behaviour unsafe {
     core::arch::asm!("mov  dword ptr [{ptr}], {val:e}",
         ptr = in(reg) &mut x,